lield1096/Club-Med-Hotel-Data/README.md

 **5. Ranking vs Expenditure:** Scatter plot to examine guest satisfaction and spending.
 ## Visualizations
 Key visualizations include histograms, stacked bar charts, scatter plots, and boxplots, created using Matplotlib and Seaborn to interpret the data.

-## Conclusion
-This project provides insights into guest behavior, membership trends, and room pricing at Club Med Hotel through detailed data analysis and visualizations.